-- Working with one ornament at a time; brush the ornament with a thin layer of Mod Podge; immediately wrap a lace square around it, smoothing as you go.
+- Working with one ornament at a time, brush the ornament with a thin layer of Mod Podge; immediately wrap a lace square around it, smoothing as you go.
 Only apply more Mod Podge if necessary for the lace to completely adhere smoothly to the ornament.
 Let dry.

 - Use scissors to trim away any excess lace and smooth edges.

-- Using the glue gun put just a drop of glue to the inside of the bow and the ribbon rose to secure to the top of the ornament, on the side of the mouth opening.
+- Using the glue gun, put just a drop of glue to the inside of the bow, and the ribbon rose to secure to the top of the ornament, on the side of the mouth opening.

 - Cut a 4" strand of pearls for the ornament hanger and glue each end to the inside mouth of the ornament.
 Allow to dry completely before hanging.

-Use your imagination and embellish with decorative braiding, ribbon, tassels, flowers, pearl string, beads, whatever you want to use to create your own beautiful Victorian lace ornaments.
+Use your imagination and embellish with decorative braiding, ribbon, tassels, flowers, pearl string, beads, or whatever you want to use to create your own beautiful Victorian lace ornaments.